 v1 ↔ v2 side-by-side

-Same managers, same seven seasons, two different formulas. Δ is how far a manager moves when you switch from v1 to v2 (positive = climbs in v2).
+Same managers, same seasons, two different formulas. Δ is how far a manager moves when you switch from v1 to v2 (positive = climbs in v2).

 Worked example: Kevin Hulsebosch (v2 rank 1)